lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

     bool isNFT_
     ) LSP4DigitalAssetMetadata(name_, symbol_, newOwner_)
 ```
-Sets the token name and symbol, specify if the contract represent a fungible token or an NFT and registers **[LSP7DigitalAsset InterfaceId](./interface-ids.md)**.
+Sets the token name, symbol and the **initial owner** of the contract, specify if the contract represent a fungible token or an NFT and registers **[LSP7DigitalAsset InterfaceId](./interface-ids.md)**.

 #### Parameters: